Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: First-order MHD from the magnetic-flux conservataion

 Realizing the second equation as a conservation law for the magnetic flux led to a renewed formulation of magnetohydrodynamics along with the symmetry guideline, but with a generalized notion called the one-form symmetry.

 The temporal components of the conserved currents provide the corresponding conserved charges

 We postulate that these quantities satisfy the first law of thermodynamics

-where we defined the temporal derivative $D = u^\mu\partial_\mu$.
-The translational symmetry of the system guarantees the conservation of the {\it total} energy density $e $ that contains not only matter contributions but also electromagnetic energy.
+where we defined the temporal derivative $D = u^\mu\partial_\mu$. { We introduced pressure $p$ and the Lagrange multipliers, i.e., the (inverse) temperature $T$ and the magnetic field $H_\mu$ for the conserved energy density $e$ and the magnetic flux $B^\mu$, respectively. } The translational symmetry of the system guarantees the conservation of the {\it total} energy density $e $ that contains not only matter contributions but also electromagnetic energy.
 The corresponding pressure $p $ should also be the total quantity.

 To organize a closed system of equations, one needs to obtain the constitutive equations that express the spatial components of the conserved currents by the conserved charges.
 Based on the derivative expansion, the constitutive equations can be written down as